 HOW we eat is just as important as WHAT we eat.

-So we also provide bite-size, mindfulness tips to help you perceive insights to support your ongoing creation of intentional, tasty food experiences.
+So we also provide bite-size, mindfulness tips to help you perceive highly personal, food-related insights that can support your ongoing creation of intentional, tasty meals.

 Cheers to that!

 According to Forbes, mindfulness is the #1 food trend that will shape 2018.